Medically reviewed by Drugs.com. Last updated on Aug 31, 2020.

-Adults: Some clinicians recommend that the maximum concentration for peripheral infusion is 10 mEq/100 mL and maximum rate of administration for peripheral infusion is 10 mEq/hour (Kraft 2005).
+Some clinicians recommend that the maximum concentration for peripheral infusion is 10 mEq per 100 mL (Mount 2020).
+The maximum rate of administration for peripheral infusion is 10 mEq/hour (Kraft 2005).
 ECG monitoring is recommended for peripheral or central infusions >10 mEq/hour in adults (Kraft 2005).
-With central line administration, higher concentrations and more rapid rates of infusion may be used; concentrations of 20 to 40 mEq/100 mL at a maximum rate of 40 mEq/hour via central line have been safely administered (Hamill 1991; Kruse 1990).
+With central line administration, higher concentrations and more rapid rates of infusion may be used; concentrations of 20 to 40 mEq per 100 mL at a maximum rate of 40 mEq/hour via central line have been safely administered (Hamill 1991; Kruse 1990).

 Vesicant/irritant (at concentrations >0.1 mEq/mL); ensure proper needle or catheter placement prior to and during IV infusion.
 Avoid extravasation.

 Extravasation management: If extravasation occurs, stop infusion immediately and disconnect (leave needle/cannula in place); gently aspirate extravasated solution (do NOT flush the line); initiate hyaluronidase antidote; remove needle/cannula; apply dry cold compresses (Hurst 2004; Reynolds 2014); elevate extremity.

 Hyaluronidase: Intradermal or SubQ: Inject a total of 1 to 1.7 mL (15 units/mL) as 5 separate 0.2 to 0.3 mL injections (using a 25-gauge needle) into area of extravasation at the leading edge in a clockwise manner (MacCara 1983; Reynolds 2014; Zenk 1981).